 Watch Angelina Jordan sing ‘Bohemian Rhapsody’ in the video below.

-In truth, not that many though.
 Especially considering she won Norway’s Got Talent almost six years ago.
 But that is because her parents limit the number of times she is allowed to sing publicly every year, as they believe it is important for her to be a child first and foremost.